isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-11-25-car-to-people-spaces.md

 - Deteriorating structures of the former elevated highway above Cheonggyecheon stream and Seoul Station Overpass threatened public safety.
 - The area under the elevated Cheonggye highway has turned into slums, prompting demands from citizens to restore the buried stream.
 - The Cheonggyecheon project was considered by city planners as part of a broader regeneration of the heart of Seoul, and a necessary critical step for sustainable development efforts and turning Seoul into a global city.
 - The Seoul Station Overpass and other overpasses in the city created an unpleasant urban landscape.
+- To better manage transportation demand in congested areas of the city, South Korea's Ministry of Land and Transport initiated discussions as early as 2006 on developing ‘transit malls’.

 ---